jkeger/arcticpy/README.md

 AlgoRithm for Charge Transfer Inefficiency (CTI) Correction
 -----------------------------------------------------------

-Add or remove image trails due to charge transfer inefficiency in CCD detectors.
+Add or remove image trails due to charge transfer inefficiency in CCD detectors by modelling the trapping, releasing, and moving of charge along pixels.

 https://github.com/jkeger/arcticpy

 Jacob Kegerreis: jacob.kegerreis@durham.ac.uk
 Richard Massey: r.j.massey@durham.ac.uk
 James Nightingale

 This file contains general documentation and some examples.
 See also the docstrings and comments throughout the code for further details, and the unit